lumilio/Jungle-didakoo.com-README.md/README.md

 ## Version 1.0.6

 An independent multiplyer videogame that integrates a custom minimax algorithm into a single-page website built in Laravel PHP and Vue.js JavaScript.

-System recognize Tokens in following networks : Eth Mainnet , Polygon L2, Base L2 including some of the most historical nfts to unlock extra contents for your avatar in game.
-In the website you can play as guest in your regular browser or join with Metamask on Ethereum main network.
+Website throw Metamsk login recognize tokens in following networks list to unlock features in game : Eth Mainnet , Polygon L2, Base L2 also including some of the most iconic nfts.
+It's also possible login as anonymous guest with less features.